Roast Pork Tenderloin with Balsamic Reduction, Fall Fruit Compote

 6 figs, diced and dried

-Combine vinegar and honey in a saucepan and reduce to a thick syrupy consistency—about 20–25 minutes (please note this sauce will thicken as it cools).
+Balsamic reduction - Combine vinegar and honey in a saucepan and reduce to a thick syrupy consistency - about 20 to 25 minutes (please note this sauce will thicken as it cools).

 Pairs Well With